Help with nd in Rivendell

 The Morgai rises roughly 1,500 feet above the plain, while Orodruin stands approximately 4,500 feet high (with Sammath Naur likely being around 4,300 feet, judging from Tolkien's drawing), as we read:

-Further evidence appears when Sam and Frodo are climbing towards the Sammath Naur in the sloping mountain:
+Further evidence of the scale of the fortress comes when Frodo and Sam are climbing towards the Sammath Naur and the veils of the fortress are removed:

-"Far off the shadows of Sauron hung; but torn by some gust of wind out of the world, or else moved by some great disquiet within, the mantling clouds swirled, and for a moment drew aside; and then he saw, rising black, blacker and darker than the vast shades amid which it stood, the cruel pinnacles and iron crown of the topmost tower of Barad-dûr."***
+>* "Far off the shadows of Sauron hung; but torn by some gust of wind out of the world, or else moved by some great disquiet within, the mantling clouds swirled, and for a moment drew aside; and then he saw, rising black, blacker and darker than the vast shades amid which it stood, the cruel pinnacles and iron crown of the topmost tower of Barad-dûr.
+One moment only it stared out, but as from some great window immeasurably high there stabbed northward a flame of red, the flicker of a piercing Eye; and then the shadows were furled again and the terrible vision was removed." *

-So it is strongly implied that Barad-dûr itself lay beneath a mantle of shadow, and that when the veils briefly parted Frodo caught sight of the cruel pinnacles and iron crown of its highest tower.
+So it is strongly implied that Barad-dûr was surrounded by, or associated with, a mantle of shadow and that when the veils briefly parted Frodo caught sight of the pinnacles and crown of its highest tower.

 The use of the word "topmost" also suggests that Barad-dûr possessed multiple towers, with the one seen by Frodo being the highest.

-Pauline Baynes' illustration of Barad-dûr—praised by Tolkien as closely matching his own vision—depicts these towers as relatively comparable in height, lending some support to that interpretation.
+Pauline Baynes' illustration of Barad-dûr depicts these towers as relatively comparable in height, lending some support to that interpretation.

-Taken together, this evidence suggests that Barad-dûr may have risen above Orodruin, or at the very least the veil of shadow surrounding the fortress did.
+Taken together, this evidence suggests that Barad-dûr may have approached the scale of a mountain in Tolkien's mind.

 5. The Meaning of Barad

-The linguistic evidence also deserves consideration.
-I will now refer to Pelma Eldalamberon and the Sindarin root for Barad and Dûr to further my argument [From PE XVII,pg 37 and pg 85]
+I will now refer to Parma Eldalamberon and the Sindarin root for Barad and Dûr to further my argument:

 6. Sam's Vision and the destruction of the One Ring